queerviolet/werkit/README.md

 The workshop will be imported into `demos` and served on [port 9876](http://localhost:9876).

+## Update a workshop that's already been imported

+You can re-import a workshop without going and finding its workshop id:

-# Import a workshop from Learndot
+## Import a workshop from Learndot

 ```sh
 node packages/learn.kubo <workshop-id>